 Visitor reports

-All audience-related reports can be found under the Visitors menu.
+All audience-related reports are available under the Visitors menu.
 Matomo excels in providing detailed insights into individual users.
-This includes tracking individual user paths, which can provide a deeper understanding of user behaviour and website usability.
+This includes tracking individual user paths, which can provide deeper insight into user behaviour and website usability.

 For each visitor, Matomo records a standard set of data, such as: